hydrodynamicstability/statquotes/README.md

   - David A. Freedman (1991)

   - Statistical models and shoe leather.  *Sociological Methodology*, 21:  291-313.

+- "Comparison between results from two or more unrelated sources of information may provide a more convincing confirmation of the correctness of an interpretation than any statistical test."

+  - Peter J. Huber (2011)

+  - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
+Wiley.

 - "The responsibility lies more heavily on statisticians than on any other professional to make sure that their descriptions of the data not be subject to misinterpretation.
 This is what has given our discipline its bad name.
 We are all damned liars, because what we do is often presented obscurely and so does not convince.
 Of course some of what we do is obscure even to ourselves."